elenaliao1002/Performance-Analysis-Top-K-Frequent-Words/readme.md

 - Adjust the number of processes in `preprocess.py` to parallelize the tokenization process.
 - Modify the `k` value in `top_k_words.py` to change the number of top words to retrieve.
 - Customize the performance measurement functions in `performance.py` to suit your needs.

+## Contributing

+Contributions to this repository are welcome.
+If you find any issues or have suggestions for improvements, please open an issue or submit a pull request.

 ## License